tnebooks/10th-science/content.en/docs/atoms-and-molecules/_index.md

-## Learning Objectives

-At the end of the lesson the students will be able to:
-- acquire the ability to learn about the atoms and molecules.
-- comprehend atomic mass and molecular mass.
-- have information about gram atomic mass and gram molecular mass.
-- perceive the intended meaning of Avogadro's hypothesis of gases.
-- interpret the application of Avogadro's hypothesis.
-- determine the atomicity of a molecule.
-- interpret the relation between vapour density and relative molecular mass.
-- have the facts about the relationship between the volume of a gas and the number of molecules present in it.
-- grasp the idea of mole concept and solve many problems using it.
-- calculate the percentage of composition of a compound.

----

 ## INTRODUCTION

 You have learnt, in your lower classes that matter is around us everywhere.
 Matter is made of atoms.
 Curiously the idea of atom was first proposed by the Greek philosophers in the fifth century BC (BCE).
 But, their theory was more philosophical than scientific.